Looking Glass (film): Plot

 Hours after their arrival, Ben calls Ray briefly, and disconnects his cellphone number soon after.
 Due to Ben’s weird behaviour, Ray becomes suspicious and soon discovers a secret underground hallway, leading to a tiny room with a one-way mirror that enables motel Room 10 to be secretly observed.

 A young woman named Jessica soon moves into the motel.
 Ray and Maggie also make acquaintance with Tommy, a likable truck driver who regularly frequents Room 10 in company of a prostitute, and Howard, a local deputy sheriff who comes by the motel every few days to have coffee.

 Ray feels more and more uncomfortable due to Howard's and the gas station staff's odd behaviour.
-He notices that Howard keeps asking if he knows Ben's whereabouts and that Jessica has nightly visits from another woman, Cassie the Strawberry Blonde.
+He notices that Howard keeps asking if he knows Ben's whereabouts and that Jessica has nightly visits from another woman, Cassie the Platinum Blonde.
 As Maggie moves Jessica to Room 10, Ray spies on her and Strawberry Blonde through the one-way mirror and sees them have BDSM sex.
 Later that night, after Strawberry Blonde and Ray have left, Jessica is strangled to death by a masked assailant.

 One night, Ray and Maggie go to a casino.
 As they come back, they find the slashed corpse of a pig in the motel's swimming pool with a note stuffed into the stomach reading "Crissy".
 Ray drives to the desert and burns the corpse.
 As he comes back, he meets Tommy and tells him about the pig.
 Tommy says a young local woman named Crissy had committed suicide in the pool by cutting her stomach open.

 The next morning, Howard comes over.
 He appears to be suspicious of Ray for not calling the police about the pig corpse.
 He starts to interrogate him and reveals to him that Crissy was actually murdered on the night after Ray and Maggie had first visited the motel prior to them buying it and that her murderer has not yet been caught.
 He also reveals that he spoke to the gas station staff who have had an eye on Ray ever since that visit.
 After Howard repeatedly asks Ray if he murdered Crissy and Ray repeatedly nervously denies, Howard starts to laugh and appears to believe him.
 Ray and Maggie later see a news report about Jessica, who has been found murdered in the desert.

 Soon, Strawberry Blonde moves back into the motel and insists on getting Room 10.
 Ray propositions her, but she ignores it.
 Later that night, Ray watches her and another woman have BDSM sex, but also notices a man sitting around the corner in the bathroom.